 This criterion can be used to detect if an employee logs in during off hours and, optionally, also detects if they are trying to log in from a restricted IP.

-If you check the Apply on screen unlock option, then the login event will be triggered when the user unlocks their screen.
+If you check the Apply on screen unlock option, then the login event will be triggered as soon as the user unlocks their screen.

-Click on the days under the Exclude days section to include/exclude days in the detection criterion.
+Click on the days under the Apply rule on these days section to select days when the rule will be enforced.

 Idle